-On March 11, 2020, the World Health Organization ("WHO") declared the outbreak of a novel coronavirus ("COVID-19") as a global pandemic, which continues to spread throughout Canada and around the world.
-As of the MD&A date, the Company is aware of significant changes in its business as a result of COVID-19, notably: reduction / unavailability of personnel, personnel working remotely or virtually, significant delays in clinical research studies and significant delays / cancellations in customer purchasing decisions.
-Management is uncertain of the full extent of theses impacts on its financial statements and believes that the business disruption caused by COVID-19 could be temporary; however, there is uncertainty around its duration and hence the potential impact on the business cannot be fully estimated as of the date of this MD&A.
+On March 11, 2020, the World Health Organization ("WHO") declared the outbreak of a novel coronavirus ("COVID-19") as a global pandemic, which continues to spread throughout Canada and around the world, through various waves and variants.
+As of the MD&A date, the Company is aware of significant changes in its business as a result of COVID-19, notably: the reduction / unavailability of personnel, personnel working remotely or virtually, significant delays in clinical research studies and significant delays / cancellations in customer purchasing decisions.
+Management is uncertain of the full extent of theses impacts on its financial statements and believes that the business disruption caused by COVID-19 could be transient; however, there is uncertainty around its duration and hence the potential impact on the business cannot be fully estimated as of the date of this MD&A.

-Theralase® continues to experience variations in sales and the timing of these sales due to the ongoing COVID-19 pandemic and has taken actions to reduce expenses by eliminating non-essential personnel and imposing a temporary hiring freeze, to be lifted, subject to the Canadian and United States economies demonstrating recovery from COVID-19.
+Theralase® continues to experience variations in sales and the timing of these sales due to the ongoing COVID-19 pandemic and had taken actions to minimize expenses by eliminating non-essential personnel and imposing a temporary hiring freeze commencing in March 2020.
+The Company has recently lifted the temporary hiring freeze now that the Canadian and United States economies have started to demonstrate a sustainable business and economic recovery from COVID-19.

-Theralase® continues to experience delays in patient enrollment and treatment rates in the Phase II NMIBC clinical study due to the ongoing COVID-19 pandemic; however, these rates are expected to improve once Canada and the US recover from the COVID-19 pandemic.
+Theralase® continues to experience delays in patient enrollment and treatment rates in the Phase II NMIBC clinical study due to the ongoing COVID-19 pandemic; however, these rates have started to improve as Canada and the US commence their recovery from the business and economic impacts of the COVID-19 pandemic.